Tourism and Hospitality Management, B.S.

 Career Opportunities:

-With a THM degree from MTSU, students can pursue rewarding careers in event planning, food and beverage management, lodging and resort operations, tourism and hospitality marketing, strategic decision making, and much more.
-Graduates of the THM program are well-equipped for a wide range of career opportunities, including but not limited to:
+With a THM degree from MTSU, students are poised to pursue fulfilling careers in event planning, food and beverage management, lodging and resort operations, tourism and hospitality marketing, strategic decision making, and beyond.
+Graduates of the THM program are well-prepared for a diverse array of career paths, including but not limited to:

 • Convention and Conference Planner